 With industry-specific jargon and laws that vary from state to state, understanding car insurance can be a complicated and lengthy process.
 However, making sense of car insurance in your state can mean getting the protection you need while saving money.

-To help you understand some of the lesser-known coverages and unique insurance features in Massachusetts, here are a few basic facts you probably didn’t realize about MA car insurance.
+To help you understand some of the lesser-known coverages and unique insurance features in the Bay State, here are a few basic facts you probably didn’t realize about Massachusetts car insurance.

 1. Your credit score won’t impact your rate